An Overview and Catalogue of Dependency Challenges in Open Source Software Package Registries: Dependency-related challenges

 \subsection{Incompatible licenses}

-Another important challenge stems from the incompatibility of OSS licenses that determine the terms and conditions to use/modify reusable libraries within one's own software.
-A plethora of licenses exist (The SPDX specification supports 600+ licenses), and the use of incompatible licenses can lead to legal disputes.
-It is therefore essential to ensure license compatibility when reusing OSS packages, and it is a frequent reason for migrating to an alternative library~\cite{He2021ESEC}.
+A final challenge stems from the incompatibility of OSS licenses that determine the terms and conditions to use or modify reusable libraries within one's own software.
+A plethora of licenses exist\footnote{The SPDX open standard for SBOM supports 600+ licenses, see \url{https://spdx.org/licenses/}}, making it increasingly challenging for developers to select an appropriate license for their projects and to ensure that they are complying with the terms of those licenses.
+Given that the use of incompatible licenses can lead to legal disputes, it is essential to ensure license compatibility when reusing OSS packages, and it is a frequent reason for migrating to an alternative library~\cite{He2021ESEC}.

-\citet{XuLicense2023} conducted a large empirical study of license incompatibilities and their remediation practices in the PyPI ecosystem for Python.
+\citet{XuLicense2023} conducted an empirical study of license incompatibilities and their remediation practices in the PyPI ecosystem for Python.
 They found that 7\% of the package releases have license incompatibilities and 61\% of them are due to transitive dependencies.
-They also identified 5 remediation strategies, including migrating to another library, removing the dependency, pinning versions or changing the license of the dependent package.
-Inspired by their findings, they proposed Silence, an approach to recommend license incompatibility remediations with minimal costs. \citet{Xu2023TOSEM} proposed \textsf{LiDetector}, a learning-based tool to detect license incompatibilities.
+They also identified five remediation strategies, including migrating to another library, removing the dependency, pinning versions or changing the license of the dependent package.
+Inspired by their findings, they proposed Silence, an approach to recommend license incompatibility remediations with minimal costs. \citet{Wu2024MSR} conducted an empirical study of license usage, incompatibility and evolution in 33M+ packages across five package registries (\maven, \npm, \pypi, \rubygems and \cargo), observing both similarities and differences in license usage across the five registries.

+\emph{Tool support.} In order to detect and resolve incompatible licenses, automated tools are needed. \citet{Xu2023TOSEM} proposed \textsf{LiDetector}, a learning-based tool to detect license incompatibilities.
 An empirical evaluation of 1,846 projects revealed that $>72\%$ of the projects suffer from license incompatibility, including popular ones such as the MIT License and the Apache License.
 In a follow-up work~\cite{Xu2023ISSTA}, they presented \textsf{LiResolver}, a tool to resolve license incompatibility issues for OSS.